Wojciech-Przybylski/ams-group-project/README.md

 ## The MVP (The Minimum Viable Product)

+### This MVP contains the user stories and the acceptance criteria according to our projects specification.

 - Home Page:

     - Should describe QA Cinemas as a brand as well as this the home page needs to be well-designed and aesthetically   pleasing/accessible.
     - Home page must be the default for the entire site and other pages should be accessible from here.

 - Login Page:

     - Login page should be accessible from the home page at the very minimum.
     - Should be accessible at the top right of the screen on all pages.
     - existing accounts should be able to login and new accounts created via a signup form.

 - Listing Gallery:

     - Gallery should be accessible via overall site navigation.
     - It must feature at least 4 different movie images.
     - Each Image should appear on its own page with information regarding the movie - Title, actors, director and showing times.

 - Opening Times:

     - Must be part of overall site navigation.
     - Page must have details of the opening times of the cinema.

 - New Releases Gallery:

     - New release gallery must be part of overall navigation.
     - Must confine to the same image and information rules as the listing gallery.

 - Classification:

     - Part of the overall site navigation.
     - Must follow standard film classifications and icons.
     - page must include any other relevant facts to classification system.

 - Screens:

     - Should include seating plan and decor of both standard and deluxe screens.

 - Ticket Bookings:

     - When booking a ticket bookings should include, movie title, screening date, time, number of seats, name of booker and ticket type, as well as concession

 - Payment:

     - Payment page should gather - card holder name, card number, expiry date, CVC.

 - Cinema Services:

     - Part of overall site navigation.
     - Should include prices for food and drink.
     - feature upcoming cafe and arcade.

 - Discussion Board:

     - Users can comment on a forum part of the sites navigation.
     - content of the forum must be moderated for innappropriate content.

 - Search:

     - Search bar allowing users to search keywords - with relevant links being returned.

 - About Page:

     - Part of overall site navigation.
     - The name and a small paragraph on all the team members.
     - Basic contact information and information on who QA cinemas are.